QuentinMaz/MDPFuzz_Replicability_Study_Artifact/replication/README.md

 ## Research Questions

 The study aims to (RQ2) check the fault discovery ability of the fuzzers (*Fuzzer-R* and *MDPFuzz-R*) and to (RQ3) investigate the parameter sensibility of the latter (only *MDPFuzz* is parametrized).
+The final version of the paper also contains a distribution analysis of the faults.
 We consider the (fixed) original use cases (see the reproduction study; see `reproduction/README`) and new ones, and, compared to the reproduction study, we include in the evaluation a random testing baseline.

 Besides, we increase the robustness of the results by repeating every experiment 5 times (compared to 3 conducted in the reproduction study, something we did to follow the original experimental protocol of [MDPFuzz](https://github.com/Qi-Pang/MDPFuzz)).